joeyespo/pytest-watch/README.md

 continuously is far more productive than waiting until you're finished programming to test your code.
-Additionally, manually running `py.test` each time you want to see if any tests were broken has more wait-time and cognitive overhead than merely checking the terminal here and there.
+Additionally, manually running `py.test` each time you want to see if any tests were broken has more wait-time and cognitive overhead than merely listening for a notification.
 This could be a crucial difference when debugging a complex problem or on a tight deadline.

 Installation